petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/securing-web-services/configuring-content-security-policy-headers.md

 ## Configuring a Sample Content Security Policy

-Let's get back to the examples above and see them working in practice.

-### Configuring CSP Directives

 To configure a sample content security policy in Liferay,

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)) and navigate to *Control Panel* &rarr; *System Settings* &rarr; *Security* &rarr; *Content Security Policy*.